Current as of January 2015 | Download print version (in PDF)

 2. Public Benefit Activities

 All forms of NGOs, including associations, may engage in public benefit activities.
 Foundations, NI funds, and NPOs, however, by law must primarily engage in public benefit activities.
-Each of the applicable laws describes public benefit activities somewhat differently, although there is significant overlap in the enumerated activities (Law of Foundations Section 2(3); Law on Non-Investment Funds Section 2(2); Law on NPOs Section 2(3)).
+Each of the applicable laws describes public benefit activities somewhat differently, although there is significant overlap in the enumerated activities (Law of Foundations Section 2(3); Law on NI Funds Section 2(2); Law on NPOs Section 2(2)).

 The Law on Foundations lists the following as public benefit purposes: development and protection of spiritual and cultural values; implementation and protection of human rights or other humanitarian goals; protection of the environment, preservation of natural values; protection of health; protection of the rights of children and youth; development of science, education, and physical education; and individually targeted humanitarian aid to natural persons or groups who are in mortal danger or who need immediate help after a natural disaster.

 The Law on NI Funds adds to this list the provision of social care services as well as the protection and creation of the living environment.
 It does not include the development of science.
-(See also Part III.B)
+(See also Part III.B., below.)

 Finally, the definition in the Law on NPOs combines the two lists mentioned above, and adds two public benefit categories: services promoting regional development and employment policies; and services ensuring the development of housing, including administration, management, and reconstruction of existing accommodation facilities.